-Known as the Blue City for its brilliant, cerulean-hued buildings, Jodhpur is the second largest city one of the must-see when visiting Rajasthan and undoubtedly one of India’s most beautiful destinations.
+Known as the Blue City for its brilliant, cerulean-hued buildings, Jodhpur is the second largest city one of the must-see when visiting Rajasthan on holiday, and undoubtedly one of India’s most beautiful destinations.
 For visitors to the city, which occupies the golden, desert-like heart of the region, there are a number of incredible sights that should not be missed.
-From the historic and lavish Umaid Bhawan Palace to the gardens of the Mehrangarh Fort, we’ve selected some of the best things to do in Jodhpur.
+From the historic and lavish Umaid Bhawan Palace to the gardens of the Mehrangarh Fort, we’ve selected some of the best things to do when on holiday in Jodhpur.

 Bal Samand Lake Palace